 The Smithsonian Institution’s American Women’s History Initiative celebrates the 100th anniversary of women’s suffrage in the United States through the development of new exhibitions, collections, programs, and publications honoring women’s contributions to society.
 Throughout its history, the Smithsonian’s Archives of American Art has documented the role of women in the art world by collecting the papers and oral histories of prominent women artists, critics, and art historians along with the records of institutions that supported or disseminated their work.
 Highlights include the papers of Lucy Lippard and Linda Nochlin, the Elizabeth Murray Oral History of Women in the Visual Arts Project, oral history interviews with the Guerrilla Girls, the Woman’s Building Records, and much more.

 In support of the American Women’s History Initiative, the Archives of American Art Journal is planning a special issue showcasing new approaches to feminism, American art, and its archives.
 We invite proposals for manuscripts that ask: What constitutes a feminist reading of an archive?
 In what ways do archives serve or challenge feminist art histories?
 How can or should we define a feminist archival practice today?
 Essays selected for publication in the journal will explicitly link one or more of these questions to primary sources in the Archives of American Art.
 Authors must identify the specific collections that will inform their research.

-Please include the following in a single Microsoft Word document and email it to Tanya Sheehan, editor of the Archives of American Art Journal, SheehanT@si.edu, by December 1, 2018:
+Please include the following in a single Microsoft Word document and email it to Tanya Sheehan, executive editor of the Archives of American Art Journal, SheehanT@si.edu, by December 1, 2018: